w3f/Grants-Program/applications/stampika.md

 ## 📊 Development Status

-We developed a prototype Android Mobile App at EasyA Consensus Hackathon.
-Stampika can now only scan NFC tags, send a request to our backend, which mints an NFT on the Polkadot Hub chain.
+We developed a prototype Android Mobile App at EasyA Consensus Hackathon. stampika can now only scan NFC tags, send a request to our backend, which mints an NFT on the Polkadot Hub chain.

 ## 📅 Development Roadmap